more info more information

 A native of The Netherlands, the baritone Johan Lippens made his European debut in 1995 in the Royal Concertgebouw concert hall, singing with the Schönberg Ensemble conducted by Reinbert de Leeuw.

-Mr. Lippens has since sung with ensembles such as the Amsterdam Baroque Choir and performed in opera, oratorio and solo lied recitals throughout the world, working under the baton of Simon Schouten, Thiery Fisher, Ton Koopman, Jos Vermunt, Otto Tausk and Masaki Suzuki.
+Mr. Lippens has since sung with ensembles such as the Amsterdam Baroque Orchestra&Choir, Tragicomedia and Schönberg Ensemble and performed in opera, oratorio and solo lied recitals throughout the world, working under the baton of Ton Koopman, Stephen Stubbs, Otto Tausk and Masaki Suzuki.

-Working in collaboration with pianist Brook Cuden, Mr. Lippens has given lied recitals in the United States, Great Britain, Asia and Europe, performing Schumann’s Dichterliebe, Schubert’s Die Schöne Müllerin-Winterreise-Schwanengesang, Brahms’ Lieder Op.32, Vaughan Williams’ Songs of Travel, songs by Viktor Ullmann and songs by Ravel, Duparc, Poulenc Fauré.
+Mr. Lippens has performed lied recitals in the United States, Asia and Europe, performing Schumann’s Dichterliebe, Schubert’s Die Schöne Müllerin, Winterreises, Schwanengesang, Brahms’ Lieder Op.32, Vaughan Williams’ Songs of Travel, songs by Viktor Ullmann and songs by Ravel, Duparc, Poulenc and Fauré.

 send an Email send an Email